lqkhoo/krita-batch-exporter/batch_exporter_lq/Manual.md

 Batch Exporter exports individual layers to image files based on metadata in the layer name.
 The supported options are:

+- `[f=2]` - LQ: frame.
+Trim this number of pixels off the defined sprite.
+Used for bbox positioning.
 - `[e=jpg,png]` - supported export image extensions
 - `[s=20,33.333,100,150]` - size in `%`.
 - `[p=path/to/custom/export/directory]` or `[p="path with spaces"]` - custom output path.